tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-debian.md

 ## Using an Operating System Image

-Debian distributes their Operating System in a number of different formats, which are all available on the `cloud-images` web site: [https://cdimage.debian.org/cdimage/cloud/OpenStack/current/](https://cdimage.debian.org/cdimage/cloud/OpenStack/current/).
+Debian distributes their Operating System in a number of different formats, which are all available on the [cloud-images] site.

 Below are two examples of images we can use: